zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Student did not turn in an essay.
 (0/10)

 Peer-to-Peer Feedback on Dialogues
-Students receive peer-to-peer feedback during dialogues.
-At the start of each discussion, students are randomly assigned another student’s name.
-Student’s fill out a feedback sheet for their assigned student and give it to the student at the end of each dialogue.
-This feedback is in narrative form and does not receive a grade.pa
+Students should give and receive peer-to-peer feedback about their participation dialogues.
+Encourage the quiet people to speak up.
+Make sure one or two participants don't dominate the entire conversation.

 <b>Final Averages</b>
 Final Averages